Wilmer Valderrama Shares Rare Photo With His Daughter Ahead of the 2021 Emmys - E! Online

 "My family seeing me off to present at the #Emmys2021.." the star continued.
 "It's more than a dream, this is my biggest moment of the night.
 Thank you @televisionacad for this life memory.
 And to my beautiful gals, Daddy is coming right back…"

-Valderrama presented the Emmy for Outstanding Supporting Actor in a Limited Series or Movie with Vanessa Lachey.
+Valderrama presented the Emmy for Outstanding Supporting Actor in a Limited or Anthology Series or Movie with Vanessa Lachey.
 Evan Peters, who played Detective Colin Zabel on Mare of Easttown, took home the trophy.

 On his way to the big show, Valderrama took to Instagram Stories to note how excited he was to present the award.
 "Really proud and really, really honored to be sharing the stage with some of my colleagues out there," he said.
 "Good luck to all of the nominees."